mengchuxu97/CS_BGM/README.md

 for the complete version.

-Then you will get a folder containing those scripts, say ``./scripts/``, then run
+Then you will get a folder containing those scripts, say ``./scripts/``, next run

 ```shell
 $ bash ./utils/run_sequentially.sh ./scripts/